groovy-tutorial/groovy-tutorial/src/book/parts/03_LanguageGuide/chapters/02_TypesOperatorsExpressions/Operators/ArithmeticOperators.md

     x = ((-1 * b) + Math.sqrt((b * b) - (4 * a * c))) / (2 * a)
     assert x == -0.2

-_Note: The solution given above is not a complete implementation of the equation - it is provided for demonstration purposes ony._
+_Note: The solution given above is not a complete implementation of the equation - it is provided for demonstration purposes only._